wirebits/PicoHID-Scripter/README.md

  </tr>
 </table>

-# Mnemonic for Open Notepad and type
+# Mnemonic for Open Notepad and Type

 ```
 TIME